Family Educational Rights & Privacy Act

 Given the breadth of FERPA, it's best to assume that all records concerning students are covered unless a student is sure that they're not.
-Fortunately, however, there are a number of exceptions to the nondisclosure requirement that enable the Registrar to conduct its academic business and make appropriate disclosures even without the relevant student's consent.
+Fortunately, however, there are a number of exceptions to the nondisclosure requirement that enable the University to conduct its academic business and make appropriate disclosures even without the relevant student's consent.
 The most important such exceptions are the following:

-- The Registrar may disclose any records or information about a student to the student's parents, but only if we first have confirmed that the student is their dependent for tax purposes, either by checking with the student or by obtaining a copy of the parents' most recent tax return.
+- The University may disclose any records or information about a student to the student's parents, but only if we first have confirmed that the student is their dependent for tax purposes, either by checking with the student or by obtaining a copy of the parents' most recent tax return.
 For purposes of this exception, it makes no difference whether the student is a minor.

-- When the Registrar have a good-faith belief that there is a health or safety emergency, we may disclose student records and information relevant to that emergency to anyone we reasonably believe can help deal with that emergency.
+- When the University have a good-faith belief that there is a health or safety emergency, we may disclose student records and information relevant to that emergency to anyone we reasonably believe can help deal with that emergency.
 In general, and when reasonably possible, the initial disclosure should be made to professionals trained to evaluate and handle such emergencies, such as Public Safety or the Office of Student Development, who can then determine whether further and broader disclosures are appropriate.

 In addition, there are a number of other, more limited exceptions for specific situations.

-Keep in mind that all of these exceptions are discretionary, that FERPA does not require the Registrar to disclose student records to anyone other than the relevant student, and that there may be other legal or policy reasons not to disclose information even when FERPA would allow us to do so.
+Keep in mind that all of these exceptions are discretionary, that FERPA does not require the University to disclose student records to anyone other than the relevant student, and that there may be other legal or policy reasons not to disclose information even when FERPA would allow us to do so.